The importance of Health and Safety in Construction

 - Other serious health issues

 There can be lots of materials used within a project that can have a negative effect on our health.
 Dermatitis is common with construction workers due to dust and chemicals.
-Injuries are also common if the rules and regulations are not perfectly followed.
-It is vital that all members of staff are trained in health and safety and understand the rules and regulations.
+Injuries are also common if the rules and regulations are not followed appropriately.
+It is vital that all members of staff are trained in health and safety and understand the expectations of what they must do.
 A lack of training opens up opportunities for both risk and harm to all involved.

 A lack of knowledge about health and safety procedures can mean that someone’s life is changed forever.
-They could have a severe injury or even die from injuries.
+Not following the appropriate precautions can cause risk of injury, or in some cases, death.
 There is also a big risk to the construction company being involved in a severe legal claim if there is negligence on their part.
 This alone highlights the importance of health and safety in construction.

 Ensuring Health and Safety